Consumer Medicine Information

 When you must not take it

-any of the EZOVIR Cold Sore Relief ingredients listed at the end of this leaflet (see 'Product Description')
+the other ingredients of EZOVIR listed at the end of this leaflet.

 Some of the symptoms of an allergic reaction may include:

-Do not take EZOVIR Cold Sore Relief after the expiry date printed on the pack, or if the packaging is
+Do not take this medicine after the expiry date printed on the pack, or if the packaging

 In that case, return it to your pharmacist.